World Dream Bank

 My mom always told us she had a miscarriage a year or two after having me.
-Now we learn it's a lie.
+We just learned that's a lie.
 She had a daughter named Jill who lived years.
 Not to adulthood; her death affected us surviving siblings profoundly.
 Shaped us, really.
-Yet we consciously forgot Jill.
-Buried her memory and bought the family story.
+Yet we consciously forgot Jill--buried her memory and bought our parents' lie.

 Why?
 Slowly I learn that Jill had a guardian angel.
 I do too of course--her name's Silky.
 Maybe they helped to blot the painful memory.

 Was that wise?
 Even sane?
 Can angels go crazy from grief?
-It never occurred to me to ask what the early death of a ward does to the guardian.
+It never occurred to me to ask what the early death of a ward does to a guardian angel.

 Turns out it isn't good.
 I see a TV interview with the angel--though it's part simulation.
-Behind angel and interviewer is a green screen, so backgrounds can be pasted in later.
+Behind angel and interviewer is a green screen, so a proper heavenly background can be pasted in later.
 It's distracting--way too bright, a green scream.
 I turn down the saturation on my TV till it's bearable.
 Now I can hear...